-Terminology
+4. Terminology

-'Child' refers to everyone under the age of 18.
+Child: refers to everyone under the age of 18.
 This policy in effect applies to all pupils, including those who are over the age of 18.

-Safeguarding - Protecting children from maltreatment.
+Safeguarding: Protecting children from maltreatment.
 Preventing the impairment of their mental and physical health or development; Ensuring that they grow up in circumstances consistent with the provision of safe and effective care; Taking action to enable the best outcomes.

-"Child protection" refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering, significant harm.
+Child protection: refers to the processes undertaken to protect children who have been identified as suffering, or being at risk of suffering, significant harm.

-Early Help - providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
+Early Help: providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years.
 It is about providing support quickly whenever difficulties emerge to reduce the impact of problems.

-Early help Assessment - All Early Help assessments offer a basis for early identification of children's additional needs, the sharing of this information between organisations and the coordination of service provision.
+Early Help Assessment: All Early Help assessments offer a basis for early identification of a child's additional needs, the sharing of this information between organisations and the coordination of service provision.
 Early Help assessments require consent and should identify what help the child and family require to prevent needs escalating to a point where intervention would be needed via a statutory assessment under the Children Act 1989.
 The findings from early help assessments may give rise to concerns about the child's safety and welfare.
 In these circumstances, it should be used to support a Referral to Children's Social Care; however this is not a prerequisite for making a referral in emergency circumstances.

-CAF - Common Assessment Framework is one form of early help inter-agency assessment.
-Signs of Safety -3 column and scaling is another example.
-Any Early help assessment can be used in Wakefield.
+CAF: Common Assessment Framework is one form of Early Help inter-agency assessment.
+Signs of Safety is another example of an assessment form.
+Any Early Help assessment can be used in Wakefield.

-EIP Service - Early Intervention and Prevention Service
+EIP Service: Early Intervention and Prevention Service

-TAC/F/S/EY - Team around the Child/Family/School/Early Years
+TAC/F/S/EY: Team around the Child/Family/School/Early Years